hacs/integration/docs/install.md

 This integration requires **a lot** of files.

-The easiest way to make sure that you have them all is to download the `.zip` file from the repo.
+The easiest way to make sure that you have them all is to download the `.zip` file from the repository.

 [Not a fan of reading, direct link here.](https://github.com/custom-components/hacs/archive/master.zip)